asattiraju13/car_obstacle_game_AI/README.md

 Written using Python 3.7.4, pygame, and Sublime Text.

-Created for AP Computer Science Principles Create Task, by Abhinav Sattiraju.
+Created for AP Computer Science Principles Create Task.